Disclaimer: This fanfic was based on the works of R. A. Salvatore.

 Lloth had to be appeased after the mishap, but she had never been known for her outstanding sense of fairness.
 A whipping was a whipping, regardless of its recipient.
 Zak's matter-of-fact reminder had been the only spur his daughter had needed.

 Zak himself felt little remorse concerning Rizzen's fate, and his perpetual dislike for the mage didn't help to stir his conscience in the slightest.
 Vierna was sensible enough to keep the punishment to minimum, aware that the patron could only be accused of negligence.
-Hopefully, she wouldn't hurt her brother much, either.
+Hopefully, she wouldn't hurt her little brother much, either.

 "Stay here and don't even blink before I come back for you!" the priestess snapped at Rizzen, raising her whip threateningly.
 "Drizzt, come!
 Be certain that you won't miss a beating, either!"

 She strode away so fast that the boy had to trot just to keep up with her.
 Zak watched the pair go.
 He paid no attention to Rizzen, who started to whine about something behind his back.
-The patron's empty threats were of no consequence.
+The patron's empty threats were of no importance.

 Drizzt looked around his shoulder.
 His face clearly said that instead of following his sister to one of the lesser chapels, which served as both his prison and his home, he would have rather stayed behind with the newly met stranger.